afifmakruf/analysis-of-optimal-laptop-according-to-price-range/README.md

 ## Installation
 To run this notebook, you need to install several Python libraries.
 You can use pip to install them:<br>
-pip install pandas numpy seaborn matplotlib scikit-learn scipy
+!pip install pandas numpy seaborn matplotlib scikit-learn scipy

 ## How to Use
 1. Download or clone this repository.